 The Marsican brown bear is endemic to the Central Apennines.
 Its core area is the Abruzzo, Lazio and Molise National Park and the surrounding mountains.
 Over the past 200 years the bear has faced increasing persecution from the conflicts with local farming, habitat fragmentation and poaching since 1939, when it became formally protected by the Italian law.
 There have also been cases of poisoning.
 In September 2014, a young bear was shot dead in one of our project areas, after a local man accused the bear of destroying his fencing and predating on his livestock.
 Due to this, the current population size for this subspecies is now estimated to be between 50-60 individuals.
 Bears’ being solitary and can have a range up to 300 square kilometres (about 115 square miles), making habitat degradation and fragmentation a very prominent threat to the success of this species.

 Our focus is on the “Bear Smart Community” project and on “A Passage for the Bear” project in the home range of the Marsican brown bear.
-We are based in the beautiful landscapes of the Monte Genzana Alto Gizio Nature Reserve and/or Gole del Sagittario Nature Reserve, as they are ecological corridors, so crucial for the expansion of bear’s population, connecting 3 parks, which are home to most of the reproductive females: from the Abruzzo, Lazio and Molise National Park (ALMNP) – to the Majella National Park (MNP) eastwards, and to the Sirente Velino Regional Parks northwards, which are large and suitable protected areas.
+We are based in the beautiful landscapes of the Monte Genzana Alto Gizio Nature Reserve, Gole del Sagittario Nature Reserve and the Buffer Zone of The Abruzzo, Lazio and Molise National Park (ALMNP), as they are ecological corridors, so crucial for the expansion of bear’s population, connecting 3 parks, which are home to most of the reproductive females: from the ALMNP to the Majella National Park (MNP) eastwards, and to the Sirente Velino Regional Parks northwards, which are large and suitable protected areas.

 Establishing bear smart communities in this region is very important to the successful re-colonization process and to ensure the persistence of this subspecies.
 Scientists agree that the conservation of the Marsican brown bear has become strictly dependent on its ability to reclaim suitable territories, and efforts to minimise habitat fragmentation in this area must be taken.
 Reducing human to bear conflict is the only way in which the bear can gradually begin to recolonise, allowing its population to become more stable.
 It is a highly ambitious task and we will rely upon our volunteer’s skills, abilities, adaptability to quick change of schedule and commitment to achieve this hugely important goal.